Facilities

 Silk Screen Shop

-8 aluminum silk screen frames, 1 flatbed exposure table (around 60×40”), 1 large communal worktable, squeegees, screen printing tape, screen printing inks, blowout station, and transparency paper.
+8 aluminum silk screen frames, 1 flatbed exposure table (around 60×40”), 1 large communal worktable, squeegees, screen printing tape, screen printing inks, blowout station.
+We have a small selection of ink.
+Residents must supply their own paper.

 Digital Media Studio